Fabric Styling

 CAREER OUTCOMES

-Graduates work as trend forecasters, product development managers, style editors, wardrobe managers, and display and photo stylists, in industries such as publishing, theater, television, product development, and computer-related fields.
-Some graduates go on to master’s degree programs in such fields as visual culture and costume studies.
+Graduates work as trend forecasters, style editors, product development managers, wardrobe managers, and freelance stylists in industries such as fashion, publishing, theater, and television.
+Some graduates go on to master’s degree programs in fields such as visual culture and costume studies.

 hand touching fabric samples in a swatch book